rfo909/CFT/README.md

 - touch
 - diff

-Run global function _Shell for information about the CFT shell-like commands.
+There exists a global function _Shell, which lists out up to date information about all CFT shell-like commands.

-## Programming, creating functions
+## Creating functions

-Second, there is programming.
-All code in CFT is stored as functions, which in turn are organized into "script files", which we usually work with using an editor.
-Functions can also be defined interactively.
+All code in CFT is stored as functions, which in turn are organized into "script files", which we usually work with using an editor, although functions can also be defined interactively.

 The input loop of CFT processes both shell-like commands like "ls" and "cd", as well as the full CFT language, with expressions, loops, function calls.